 Fortunately Anna’s stool test came back fairly clean, but I noticed she had severely low levels of beneficial bacteria, likely from the countless rounds of antibiotics that had probably caused her chronic candida.
 Rather that get her started on yet another round of anti-microbial herbs, we worked initially to repair her gut, boost her immune system, and build up her beneficial flora with diet and probiotics before re-visiting the candida.
 She’s feeling much better already.

 I get a whole lot of email from folks asking me about how to do a proper candida cleanse, and my answer is typically don’t go it alone.
 As you can see from Anna’s case, each case has to be addressed based on the individual.

 If you’ve been battling candida for a while, or you don’t know what’s causing it, seek help from a practitioner.
-It’s far less frustrating.
+Consider joining my Candida MasterClass.
+It’s far less frustrating when you have help.
 And the reason you may not be finding success is because there’s something else causing the candida, or you haven’t found the right combo of diet and herbs that’s right for you.

 Final word: during this process, I encourage everyone to take a look at his or her stressors.
 Stress has a powerful impact on digestive health and can erode the gut lining.
 I even wrote an entire post on why lifestyle habits are critical for the success of any program.

 Let me know how your cleanse goes!
 And don’t forget to view my free candida training series here.

 Check out the Candida MasterClass.
 This is a 6 week course with tons of resources to help you kick candida for good AND heal your gut.
 Click here for more details, and read past participants’ glowing testimonials!